Gladys-TM/Cloud-Azure-SOC/README.md

 ## Metrics After Hardening / Security Controls

-The following table shows the metrics we measured in our environment for another 24 hours, but after we have applied security controls:
+The presented table illustrates the metrics assessed within our environment over an additional 24-hour duration.
+These measurements were taken subsequent to the implementation of enhanced security controls:

 Start Time 2024-02-14 05:21

 Stop Time	2024-02-15  05:21

 | Metric                   | Count